DAE-GD-2025-2026/game-ai-project-khinelinkyaw/README.md

 # Game AI Project

 ## Extra Assignment
-- Get to the closest node if the final destination could not be reached
+- Get to the closest node if the final destination could not be reached (Fallback Path)

 ## A-star Path Finding Algorithm
 - Handles special case when a node is visited for a second time